 - Course Challenge is only available to students who have been admitted to OCAD U.

-- A request for permission to challenge a course must be submitted before the end of the second week of classes.
+- A request for permission to challenge a course must be submitted before the end of the first week of the course.

 - Students may normally challenge no more than 2.0 credits.

 - Not all courses may be challenged.
-Please consult with the relevant Faculty Office before submitting a request for permission to challenge a course.
+Students must consult with the relevant Faculty Office before submitting a request for permission to challenge a course.

 - Students must present evidence of prior learning and receive permission to challenge a course for credit from the Dean or designate of the Faculty offering the course.